OHDSI/CohortMethod/README.md

 Getting Started
 ===============
 1. On Windows, make sure [RTools](http://cran.r-project.org/bin/windows/Rtools/) is installed.
+2. The DatabaseConnector and SqlRender packages require Java.
+Java can be downloaded from
+<a href="http://www.java.com" target="_blank">http://www.java.com</a>.
-2. In R, use the following commands to download and install CohortMethod:
+3. In R, use the following commands to download and install CohortMethod:

   ```r
   install.packages("devtools")